 Some of our tools ask personal questions, and we take your privacy very seriously.
 We do not sell (or otherwise make money from) your data.

 As you make progress through our programs, we save data about your choices for you in our database.
 We will never share data about your usage of our programs in combination with any of your personally identifying information, unless you explicitly give us permission to do so.
 The most common reason for giving this permission occurs when someone loses their progress in a program and asks us to find their data and share it with them, so that they can re-enter their answers (this doesn’t happen often!).

 We may use some data in aggregate – that is, in combination with other user information without any means of identifying you specifically – for research purposes.
-We use the data generated by programs in order to improve those programs and to help us build better programs in the future.
-To give one example, it can help us to know what percentage of people using our Tactics for Happier Living tool disagree with the statement “My purpose in life is clear” as this kind of information can direct our future efforts to make content that helps people.
+We use the data generated by programs in order to improve those programs and to help us build better programs in the future, as well as to help answer research questions.
+To give one example, we may analyze what percentage of people using our Tactics for Happier Living tool disagree with the statement “My purpose in life is clear” as this kind of information can direct our future efforts to make content that helps people.